Accent In Carpet Cleaning | Brentwood carpet cleaning near me

 Vacuum regularly

-Warning: Do not vacuum a silk carpet, because of its delicate material.
-You should instead use a soft brush and brush the dirt in the direction of the carpet line.
+Warning: Do not vacuum a carpet because of its delicate material.
+Instead, follow proper care for natural fiber rugs by using a soft brush and brushing the dirt in the direction of the carpet line.

 This removes dust and dirt from the carpet fibers and saves you a lot of work.
 When you vacuum, you can let off steam.